Fla. Stat. § 196.1978

 3. Be subject to a land use restriction agreement with the Florida Housing Finance Corporation recorded in the official records of the county in which the property is located that requires that the property be used for 99 years to provide affordable housing to natural persons or families meeting the extremely-low-income, very-low-income, low-income, or moderate-income limits specified in s.
 420.0004.
 The agreement must include a provision for a penalty for ceasing to provide affordable housing under the agreement before the end of the agreement term that is equal to 100 percent of the total amount financed by the corporation multiplied by each year remaining in the agreement.
 The agreement may be terminated or modified without penalty if the exemption under this subsection is repealed.

-The property is no longer eligible for this exemption if the property no longer serves extremely-low-income, very-low-income, low-income persons pursuant to the recorded agreement.
+The property is no longer eligible for this exemption if the property no longer serves extremely-low-income, very-low-income, or low-income persons pursuant to the recorded agreement.

 (c) To be eligible to receive the exemption under this subsection, the property owner must submit an application to the property appraiser by March 1.
 The property appraiser shall review the application and determine whether the applicant meets all of the requirements of this subsection and is entitled to an exemption.
 A property appraiser may request and review additional information necessary to make such determination.